Mid-credits and post-credits scenes in the Marvel Cinematic Universe: Background

 In addition to such scenes attached to films, the MCU has had post-credit scenes in some of the television series, generally after the final episode of the series.
-The ubiquity of post-credit scenes in MCU properties was such that the producers of the television special Werewolf by Night (2022) felt the need to defend the absence of such a scene, noting that the final scene of the show itself had a feeling much like a typical post-credits scene, and that the characters were left not knowing what the future will bring.
-The post-credit scene for the MCU television series Hawkeye (2021)'s finale, "So This Is Christmas?", features the cast of the fictional Rogers: The Musical performing the number, "Save the City", first seen in a shorter form in the premiere episode, with the full version being over four minutes long.
+The ubiquity of post-credit scenes in MCU properties was such that the producers of the television special Werewolf by Night (2022) felt the need to defend the absence of such a scene, noting that the final scene of the special itself had a feeling much like a typical post-credits scene, and that the characters were left not knowing what the future will bring.
+The post-credit scene for the MCU television series Hawkeye (2021)'s finale, "So This Is Christmas?", features the cast of the fictional Rogers: The Musical performing the number, "Save the City", first seen in a shorter form in the premiere episode, "Never Meet Your Heroes", with the full version being over four minutes long.
 The scene was received with sharply divided opinions by fans, as it did not advance any MCU storyline.
 Guardians of the Galaxy Vol. 2 (2017) and the television series She-Hulk: Attorney at Law (2022) are the projects with the largest number of post-credit scenes, featuring five, with She-Hulk including them in the first four episodes and the final episode.

 Scenes

 The following table covers scenes featured in films, short films, television series, animated shorts, and television specials produced by Marvel Studios, and organized chronologically by original release date.
-As of The Fantastic Four: First Steps (2025), the MCU has featured 88 post-credits scenes across 51 properties.
+As of Avengers Endgame: Encore (2026), the MCU has featured 92 post-credits scenes across 53 properties.